 Flying-foxes in Eurobodalla

-Regular monitoring of both camps continues and we ask that the community help by reporting new daytime sightings of any camps to Council.
+We ask the community for help by reporting day-time sightings of any camps to Council.

 Tell us if you have seen new flying-fox roosts